vectorstack-ai/vectorstackai-python/docs/precise_search/quickstart.md

 as hybrid indexes search over a combination of dense and sparse representations of the data.

-In this quickstart, we will create a dense index with an integrated embedding model (hosted by [VectorStackAI](https://vectorstack.ai)).
+In this quickstart, you will create a dense index with an integrated embedding model (hosted by [VectorStackAI](https://vectorstack.ai)).
 With dense indexes configured with an integrated embedding model, during upsert and search, you only need to provide the text data.
 **PreciseSearch** will generate the dense vector representations of the data automatically.